auerswal/sft/README.md

 Some of the single file tools have been published already using a dedicated web page.
 In that case a link to the web page is provided.

+### Documentation

+If a dedicated web page for a single file tool exists, it contains documentation for the specific tool.
+Additionally, since all tools are comprised of a single file, their documentation, as far as it exists, is part of the program itself.

+All tools are scripts for some interpreter, thus they can be viewed with any text viewer, e.g., a pager or an editor.
+Usually the documentation is included as a comment after the copyright statement.

+Sometimes the tool supports a `-h` option to show help.

+Sometimes, if the tool is not a filter, it prints out a help screen if called without any operands (neither options nor arguments).

+### List of Single File Tools

 * `capture.sh` - capture traffic on an interface for a given duration with tcpdump
 * `checkzips` - check ZIP files for errors
 * `create_ipv6_ULA_global_prefix_random.sh` - create a random global prefix for IPv6 ULA addresses using `/dev/random`